aldro61/workarena-human-eval/README.md

 ## Step 5: Human evaluation

 Now that you've undergone our standardized training, you may start solving tasks from the benchmark.

+**Rules**
+Please help us standardize the study by following these rules:
+* You may use a note-taking app to keep track of any information you need
+* You may use multiple tabs, but please use the provided button (+) to open them
-Note that we will log the time taken to solve the tasks as well as your success rate.
-Please make sure to remain focussed as much as possible to avoid over-inflating the time to completion measurements.
+* We will log the time taken to solve the tasks so please make sure to remain focussed as much as possible.
+If you need a break, kill the program and restart it when ready.

 Run the following command to start the evaluation tool:
 ```bash
 workarena-human-eval --email YOUR_EMAIL --log LASTNAME.log --reset-log --curriculum YOUR_CURRICULUM_FILE
 ```

-**Notes:**
+**Important Notes:**
 * `YOUR_CURRICULUM_FILE` should point to the curriculum file that was provided by the session lead.
 This contains the list of tasks assigned to you.
-* You may kill the program at any time and restart from where you left off.
+* Checkpoints are made.
+You may kill the program at any time and restart from where you left off.
 * If, for any reason, the page does not properly or appears to have crashed, please restart the program.